RegexFlux/CodeBuster/README.md

 * Add Country Detection for phone input
 * Switch Color Theme to green with bulbasaur instead of lucario
 * Add Stats on Deck
+* Add custom error message on input
+* CVC Length to be updated according to the type of card